tatums/dotfiles/README.md

 dotfiles
 ========

-These are my dotfile - includes a script for setting them up.
+These are my dotfiles - There are many like them...
+But these are mine.

+Run the command below to install them.

 ```
   bash setup.sh